Skip to main content

 Teaching and learning

-Brunel Business School (BBS) will deliver all of its programmes using a combination of on-campus in-person teaching and ‘live’ online teaching.
-All seminars/workshops will be delivered on campus in person (no ‘live’ streaming) to allow for interactions in smaller groups.
+Brunel Business School will deliver all of its programmes using a combination of on-campus in-person teaching and ‘live’ online teaching.
+All seminars / workshops will be delivered on campus in person (no ‘live’ streaming) to allow for interactions in smaller groups.
 Depending on module size, two different delivery modes are planned for the lectures.
 Lectures of modules with LESS than 250 students will be delivered on campus in-person only (no live streaming but recordings of lectures will be available after for viewing).
 Lectures of modules with MORE than 250 students will be delivered ‘live’ online only to allow students to use the chat function given the size of the cohort.
 All programmes will have a desirable minimum of three credit-bearing modules’ lectures per term on campus in person.
-This is for all UG and PGT programmes.
-However, the MBA programme will be delivered in a Hybrid format (on campus with ‘live’ streaming).
+This is for all undergraduate and postgraduate programmes.
+However, the MBA programme will be delivered in a hybrid format (on campus with 'live' streaming).

-BBS students also will benefit from having access to an in-house Student Experience Team that with the Programme Directors organise inductions and transition sessions, as well as support students throughout their studies; a personalised tutoring service and support; an in-house well-being advisor; an-in house employability director; and various extra-curricular opportunities (e.g., Business and Management seminar series, social events, guest speakers; and industry visits/field trips - please note the latter may vary within programmes).
+You'll also will benefit from having access to an in-house Student Experience Team that, with the Programme Directors, organise inductions and transition sessions, as well as support you throughout your studies; a personalised tutoring service and support; an in-house well-being advisor; an-in house employability director; and various extra-curricular opportunities (e.g. Business and Management seminar series, social events, guest speakers; and industry visits/field trips - please note the latter may vary within programmes).

 Access to a laptop or desktop PC is required for joining online activities, completing coursework and digital exams, and a minimum specification can be found here.